 Month 13 – Adar II: But Wait, There’s More!

 There’s more time added on to the Hebrew year, and there’s more that Yehovah wants to teach us about this season.
-2019 is a leap year on the Hebrew calendar, it has 13 months.
-The 13th month is called Adar II.
+A 13th month on the Hebrew calendar only happens in leap years, so the 13th month is called Adar II.
 While the 13th month is not explicitly mentioned in the Bible, the month of Adar or the 12th month, is mentioned eight times in scripture.
 Here’s how a leap year works and what these eight scriptures reveal about this season.

 The Hebrew Leap Year